nilsteampassnet/TeamPass/.github/ISSUE_TEMPLATE.md

 Thanks for reporting issues back to Teampass!
 This is ONLY for ISSUE / DEFECT / BUG.

+IN CASE OF DEFECT, THIS TEMPLATE HAS TO BE FOLLOWED.
+IF NOT, I WILL DELETE THE TICKET WITHOUT ANSWERING IT!

 If you have any FEATURE REQUEST or question, please use https://teampass.userecho.com/

 To make it possible for us to help you please fill out below information carefully.